 Crispy baguettes are relatively new to the bakery markets of the Middle East and Africa, where consumers have a growing taste for Western-style products.
 One issue that local industrial bakers may struggle with is how to get the right volume.

-At DuPont, we’ve invested a lot of research in developing ways to add fiber to bakery products without altering their soft, white characteristics - you can read about that in a previous issue of Bakery Performance.
+At Nutrition & Biosciences, we’ve invested a lot of research in developing ways to add fiber to bakery products without altering their soft, white characteristics - you can read about that in a previous issue of Bakery Performance.